djbeppe/php-FTP-implicit-ssl-tls/README.md

 Forked from: https://github.com/nalindaDJ/php-FTP-implicit-ssl-tls/blob/master/class-ftp-implicit-ssl-tls.php

 ## My contribute...
-In addition to initial release, I added some new functions to obtain a **full working FTPS client**.<br />
+In addition to initial release, I added some new functions to obtain a **working FTPS client**.<br />
 Some "throw new Exception" were removed, in favour of boolean value return.

 ## Donation